thisancog/cookie-consent.js/README.md

 Name of cookie to be saved if consent is given.

+**cookiesAllowedCookiePath** (string, *default:* `"/"`):

+Path relative to the host name of the website for which the cookies allowed cookie should be stored.
+The default value `"/"` signifies the root of the host, i.e. `http://example.com`.

 **cookiesAllowedCookieMaxAge** (number, *default:* `2592000`):

 The maximum time for the consent to be stored as a cookie, if it has been given (in seconds).
 The default 2592000 will keep the cookie stored for 30 days.